Most interesting landmarks of Tanzania

 This large country is very diverse, has unforgettable scenery and many world-famous landmarks.
 Highlights of Tanzania are:

 - Unique ecosystems.
-The better known Serengeti plains are too large to be included here, but Tanzania has other amazing ecosystems such as the giant groundsels of Mount Kilimanjaro and the islands of unique tropical forest in the mountains, such as the forest in Usambara Mountains.
+The better known Serengeti plains are too large to be included here, but Tanzania has other amazing ecosystems such as the giant groundsels of Mount Kilimanjaro and the islands of unique tropical forest in the mountains, such as the forest in the Usambara Mountains.

 - Early human finds.
 World’s most important site for the exploration of the origin of humans is located in Tanzania – Oldupai Gorge contains remains of extinct early human species, very old stone tools.

 - Historical trading towns.
-In Tanzania are found ruins and even living towns which hold the heritage of medieval Muslim and later European trading posts.
+In Tanzania are found ruins and even living towns that hold the heritage of medieval Muslim and later European trading posts.
 The best known and most interesting one is Stone Town of Zanzibar.

 The amazing Dendrosenecio woodlands near the top of Kilimanjaro mountain belong to the most unusual woodlands in the world.
 The breathtaking landscape here is adorned with alien looking plants – giant groundsels and lobelias.